Table of Contents

 I realize the following points may sound obvious, but checking them off as you go can help you avoid stress.
 We also use this as our checklist before taking off.

 - A valid biometric passport – please check to see for how long your passport is valid.
 Applying for a new one may take up to 6 weeks!
 You can request a passport at your local municipal registration office.
 When applying for a new passport, you will also need new biometric passport photos – but you can generally get those taken there.
-Don’t panic if your departure date is coming up soon: you can request an expedited processing (for approx. 30 Pounds extra).
+Don’t panic if your departure date is coming up soon: you can request an expedited processing in many countries (for extra money).
 With expedited processing, you generally receive your new passport after 5 working days.

 - All necessary documentation for your health insurance abroad – it pays off to be prepared!

 - Your travel documentation such as hotel reservations, flight confirmations, car reservations etc. What we generally do is send those to our e-mail address as a PDF.
 That way, we always have a back-up in the event of the original being lost.
 Tip: if you have a smartphone or are taking your notebook, I recommend saving these documents in an app or directly onto your laptop.
 You will then avoid needing an Internet connection or paying extra fees when accessing your files.